tommililja/Farse/README.md

 let (?=) = Parse.opt
 ```

-We can parse the JSON string the following way.
+We can create the following parser.

 ```fsharp
 module User =